-Raja Muhammad Adeel Khan et al / Assessing the Diagnostic Effectiveness of Appendicitis Scoring Systems: A Comparative Analysis with Histopathology as the Reference Standard life.
+The most common cause of acute abdominal pain that requires surgical intervention is acute appendicitis [1].
+Though it can occur in individuals of any age, its incidence is maximum in the second and third decades of life.
 To prevent complications like perforation, peritonitis, and abscess formation-all of which can increase morbidity and even mortality-early diagnosis and surgery are essential [2].
 Although appendicitis is a frequent emergency, its clinical presentation can be highly variable, especially in children, the elderly, and women of childbearing age.
 Consequently, accurate diagnosis is often challenging [3].

 Acute appendicitis is usually diagnosed primarily from the history and physical examination of the patient, as well as from routine laboratory examinations such as Creactive protein and leukocyte count [4].
-Between 20% and 33% of patients, however, atypically or nonspecifically, present particularly in overlapping clinical presentations in certain groups or in the initial phases of the disease.
+Between 20% and 33% of patients, however, atypically nonspecifically, present or overlapping particularly in clinical presentations in certain groups or in the initial phases of the disease.
 Such unusual cases pose a complex diagnostic challenge and can lead to unnecessary operation or delays in therapy [5].

-techniques Imaging like computed tomography (CT) scans and abdominal ultrasonography (USG) are often employed to enhance diagnosis accuracy.
-Even though these radiological modalities have enhanced diagnostic accuracy, they are not always readily available, particularly in rural or lowresource settings Furthermore, [6]. overdependence on imaging may lead to delays in decision-making, especially in [7]. overcrowded emergency rooms Occasionally, there а negative is appendectomy, in which the excised appendix is found to be normal by histological inspection, despite access to imaging.
-This to patient distress contributes and unnecessary medical cost [8].
+Imaging techniques like computed tomography (CT) scans and abdominal ultrasonography (USG) are often employed to enhance diagnosis accuracy.
+Even though these radiological modalities have enhanced diagnostic accuracy, they are not always readily available, particularly in rural or lowresource settings Furthermore, [6]. overdependence on imaging may lead to delays in decision-making, especially in overcrowded emergency rooms [7].
+Occasionally, there is а negative appendectomy, in which the excised appendix is found to be normal by histological inspection, despite access to imaging.
+This patient distress contributes to and unnecessary medical cost [8].